 Affiliate marketing involves partnering with other companies to sell their products in exchange for a commission.

 It takes time to build an income from affiliate marketing, but the rewards can be huge.
 For instance, blogger Michelle Schroeder-Gardner earns more than $50,000 a month with affiliate marketing.

 If you’re interested in trying this yourself, she teaches new bloggers how to get started in her course, Making Sense of Affiliate Marketing.

 13. Buy a vending machine

 Okay, buying a vending machine is probably the least interesting point on this list.
-But if you want to build passive income, it’s a great way to get started.
+But if you want to build residual income, it’s a great way to get started.

 Take a moment to think about how many vending machines you encounter throughout your week.
 Schools, businesses and even gyms love to offer vending machines to their guests.

 You’ll need to do a little digging to find out where you can install and operate a vending machine.

 But once it’s put in place, it’s a relatively easy way to generate a consistent form of income.
 You’ll just have to refill them and cash them out periodically.

 If you’re a musician, you can make money by licensing your music.
 In exchange for a fee, you sell the rights to someone to use and play your music.